Don Hutson

-Early years and college
+Early life, family and education

-Hutson was born on January 31, 1913, in Pine Bluff, Arkansas, one of three sons of Roy B. Hutson and Mabel Clark Hutson.
-While a Boy Scout, he played with snakes.
+Don Hutson was born on January 31, 1913, in Pine Bluff, Arkansas, one of three sons of Roy B. Hutson and Mabel Clark Hutson.
+He was a Boy Scout and played with snakes.
 He said that is where he got his quickness and agility.
 As a teenager Hutson played baseball for Pine Bluff's town team.
 As a senior at Pine Bluff High School he was an all-state basketball player, which he said was his favorite sport.
 "I'm like most [athletes]," he said.
 "I'd rather see football, but I'd rather play basketball."
 Hutson played one year of football at Pine Bluff.
+Paul "Bear" Bryant once remarked, "...he was something to see even then.
+We'd hitchhike to Pine Bluff just to watch him play.
+I saw him catch five touchdown passes in one game in high school."

+College athletic career

 Hutson played at end for coach Frank Thomas's Alabama Crimson Tide football team from 1932 to 1934.
 Bear Bryant, future long-time coach of the Tide, was the self-described "other end" on the Tide in 1933 and 1934.
-Bryant once remarked, "...he was something to see even then.
-We'd hitchhike to Pine Bluff just to watch him play.
-I saw him catch five touchdown passes in one game in high school."

 Sportswriter Morgan Blake ranked the undefeated 1934 Tide as the best team he ever saw.
 Hutson's College Football Hall of Fame profile reads: "Fluid in motion, wondrously elusive with the fake, inventive in his patterns and magnificently at ease when catching the ball ...
 Hutson and fellow Hall of Famer Millard "Dixie" Howell became football's most celebrated passing combination."
 Hutson had six catches for 165 yards, including two touchdowns of 54 and 59 yards in the 1935 Rose Bowl against Stanford.
 He also scored the winning touchdown over Robert Neyland's Tennessee Volunteers on an end-around.

-Hutson was recognized as a first-team All-American for six different organizations and received a second-team selection by one other.
+Hutson was recognized as a first-team All-American by six different organizations and received a second-team selection by one other.
 In an attempt to name retroactive Heisman Trophy winners before its first year of 1936, Hutson was awarded it for 1934 by the National Football Foundation.
 Georgia Tech coach Bill Alexander once said, "All Don Hutson can do is beat you with clever hands and the most baffling change of pace I've ever seen."